-Section 17 of Public Act 22-143, An Act Concerning Revisions of Certain Environment Related Statutes, requires the Connecticut Department of Energy and Environmental Protection (DEEP) to establish a hazardous tree mitigation policy that shall apply to the designation, removal and mitigation of trees located in state parks and campgrounds that are determined to be hazardous by DEEP personnel.
+Section 17 of Public Act 22-143, An Act Concerning Revisions of Certain Environment Related Statutes, requires the Department of Energy and Environmental Protection (DEEP) to establish a hazardous tree mitigation policy that shall apply to the designation, removal and mitigation of trees located in state parks and campgrounds that are determined to be hazardous by DEEP personnel.

-DEEP manages more than 250,000 acres of mixed use, open space land such as parks, forests, wildlife management areas, trails, natural area preserve lands, and flood control properties.
-Connecticut State Park lands are estimated to accommodate more than 10 million person-trips for recreational activities per year.
-State Forest lands are estimated to accommodate more than 2 million day use person-trips per year.
+The Connecticut Department of Energy and Environmental Protection (DEEP) manages more than 250,000 acres of mixed use, open space land such as parks, forests, wildlife management areas, trails, natural area preserve lands, and flood control properties.
+State Park lands are estimated to accommodate 6 million person-trips for recreational activities per year.
+State Forest lands are estimated to accommodate 2 million day use person-trips per year.
 Visitors seek natural, safe areas to enjoy recreational activities, and as responsible managers of these publicly owned natural resource lands, the safety of the public and their property are an important part of DEEP's mission.